-At one point in my life, I went through a serious crisis.
-The only thing I could do to save myself, was to get a dog.
-I’d been living in big cities for fifteen years without animals and I felt lost.
+Once I had such a serious sleep disorder that I wanted to end my life.
+The only thing I imagined could save me, was to get a dog.
+At that point I’d been living in big cities for fifteen years without animals.
+I was lost.

 There are photographs from the early 1900s featuring Aboriginals from Australia lying close together in a circle formation, with the children in the center, surrounded by adults and tame dingoes.
 “A three dog night” is still a common expression in Australia, referring to the need for three dogs to keep you warm on a cold night.